att/gopkgs/README.md

 An external command interface which bundles the results (stdout/stderr) into a manageable structure for the caller.

+###	http_logger
+Provides a basic logger to log HTTP requests in the format that will be familiar to anyone who has ever used Apache.

 ###	ipc
 Interprocess communications support.
 Provides a simple request/response message block and some wrapper functions to easily send a message on a channel.